Longwood Gardens: Plant collections

 Longwood's plant collections contain more than 13,500 taxa.
-Of those, Longwood has twelve core collections that are central to the mission of Longwood Gardens, and each core collection has a plan for its development, management, and display—devised and periodically reviewed Currently, four of the core collections are accredited by the American Public Gardens Association Plant Collection Network: Buxus, Chrysanthemum, Nymphaea, and Pierce's trees.
+Of those, Longwood has twelve core collections that are central to the mission of Longwood Gardens, and each core collection has a plan for its development, management, and display—devised and periodically reviewed Currently, four of the core collections are accredited by the American Public Gardens Association Plant Collection Network: Buxus, Chrysanthemum, Nymphaea, and Peirce's trees.
 Legacy collections of Longwood Gardens are plant categories with specific uses that are integral to the historic display aesthetic of the Gardens.
 Additionally, Longwood Gardens is a Level IV ArbNet Accredited Arboretum and a member of the Botanic Gardens Conservation International.